code-and-effect/codeandeffect.com/pages/solutions/member-databases.md

 ---
 layout: page
 title: "Association Member Databases"
-titletext: "Membership information at your fingertips"
+titletext: "Information at your fingertips"
 permalink: "/member-databases/"
-description: "TODO"
+description: "Custom member relationship management databases to track anything, including: demographics, activity or history, applications, discipline, and continuing education."
 bullets:
   - "Cloud-based database that allows you to browse, search, and export."
   - "Track everything in one place (members, applicants, payments)."